SUNY New Paltz Department of Psychology

 The capstone requirement for psychology majors is the writing intensive (WI) class, PSY498 Seminar in Psychology.
 The topic of each seminar is different.
 The following descriptions can help you decide which one you would like to take.

-Section 03: Exploring Psychology Through Biography, Narrative, and Story (3 credits)
+Section 03: Psychology of Architecture and Design (3 credits)

 How do I register for PSY392 Internship in Psychology?